-Some general conclusions that apply in all regions where the steady state limits are self-consistent are the following: \begin{itemize} \item Two-fluid accretion disks are optically thick except in the opacity gap, where they can be optically thin to their own photon field.
-Even in the opacity gap, however, the frequency-dependent optical depth for X-ray photons, $\tau_{\rm keV} \gg 1$, implying that accretion feedback from ECOs will effectively heat the disk. \item The accretion rates onto embedded BHs are always super-Eddington at small radii, but for high mass SMBHs, in the pileup regime in the outer radii of the disk, embedded BHs accretion rates can fall below Eddington.
-For example, for a $10^9 M_\odot$ SMBH this happens at $R \sim 3\times 10^5 R_{\rm g}$.
-The accretion rates onto embedded main sequence stars are mostly sub-Eddington in the self cons, justifying the neglect of accretion heating from the stellar population. \item ECOs almost always fail to open gaps in the gaseous accretion disk according to the gap-opening criterion of \cref{eq: gap equation} \citep{Crida+06}.
+Some general conclusions that apply in all regions where the steady-state limits are self-consistent are the following: \begin{enumerate} \item Two-fluid accretion disks are optically thick except in the opacity gap, where they can be optically thin to their own photon field.
+Even in the opacity gap, however, the frequency-dependent optical depth for X-ray photons, $\tau_{\rm keV} \gg 1$, implying that accretion feedback from ECOs will effectively heat the disk. \item The accretion rates onto embedded BHs are always super-Eddington at small radii, but for high-mass SMBHs, in the pileup regime in the outer radii of the disk, embedded BHs accretion rates can fall below Eddington.
+For example, for a $10^9 M_\odot$ SMBH, this happens at $R \sim 3\times 10^5 R_{\rm g}$.
+The accretion rates onto embedded main-sequence stars are mostly sub-Eddington in the self-consistent regions, justifying the neglect of accretion heating from the stellar population. \item ECOs almost always fail to open gaps in the gaseous accretion disk according to the gap-opening criterion of \cref{eq: gap equation} \citep{Crida+06}.
 Gaps never open in the pileup regime characteristic of large radii.
 For the smallest SMBH masses ($M_\bullet \lesssim 10^6 M_\odot$) and lowest accretion rates ($\dot{M}_{\rm g}/\dot{M}_{\rm Edd} \lesssim 0.1$), gaps can open in the constant mass flux solutions in the opacity gap (see \aref{app: additional reults}).
-This result appears to be in tension with the implementation of the \citet{Thompson+2005} model in \citet{Tagawa+20a}, where gap-opening on scales of $R\sim 0.01$ pc is found.
-This difference originates from the different gas disk structures in our work and that of \citet{Thompson+2005}, likely due to either (i) the choice of local vs non-local effective viscosity, or (ii) the additional role of feedback in the disk energy equation. \end{itemize}
+This result appears to be in tension with the implementation of the \citet{Thompson+2005} model in \citet{Tagawa+20b}, where a gap-opening on scales of $R\sim 0.01$ pc is found.
+This difference originates from the different gas-disk structures in our work and that of \citet{Thompson+2005}, likely due to either (i) the choice of local versus non-local effective viscosity, or (ii) the additional role of feedback in the disk energy equation. \end{enumerate}